VAT for business: everything you need to know

 Choosing a VAT scheme

 The usual method for businesses is to keep up-to-date records of all purchases and sales.
 This can easily be done using accounting software to capture VAT data automatically.
-With HMRC’s (Her Majesty’s Revenue & Customs) Making Tax Digital for VAT set to come into force in April 2019, this method of record keeping will become the only logical option for businesses – rather than keeping paper records.
+With HMRC’s (Her Majesty’s Revenue & Customs) making Tax Digital annual accounting come into force, this method of record-keeping will become the preferred option for businesses – rather than keeping paper records.

 These records are then used to file a VAT return.
 There’s a possibility that you’ll get money back if you’ve had more purchases than sales.